leancloud/docs-en/views/sms-guide.md

 // Sending text message to +19490008888 using the template and signature AV.Cloud.requestSmsCode({
   mobilePhoneNumber: '+19490008888', // Target number
-  template: 'Register_Notice',      // The name of the template stored on dashboard sign:'LeanCloud'                  // The name of the signature stored on dashboard }).then(function(){
+  template: 'Register_Notice'        // The name of the template stored on dashboard }).then(function(){
   // Request completed
 }, function(err){